Online Bandit Learning with Offline Preference Data for Improved RLHF: A Practical Approximation of the Algorithm

-As mentioned before, the posterior update in equation \eqref{eq:informed_prior} and equation \eqref{eq:posterior_update_theta} lacks the conjugacy property due to the $P(A_{t} \given \Dcal_{t-1})$ term, and is hence intractable.
-This makes the \texttt{warmPref-PS} algorithm impractical to implement.
+As mentioned before, the posterior update in Equation \eqref{eq:informed_prior} and Equation \eqref{eq:posterior_update_theta} lacks the conjugacy property due to the $P(A_{t} \given \Dcal_{t-1})$ term, and is hence intractable.
 However, it inspires us to design a practical algorithm in the manner of well established Bayesian bootstrapping ideas \citep{osband2019deep} where a surrogate loss function is constructed with added noise, and is then optimized to obtain the Maximum A Posteriori (MAP) estimate.
-This provides a point estimate of the unknown parameters $(\theta,\vartheta)$, but due to the added noise can be viewed as a sample from an approximation to the posterior distribution over the unknown parameters.
+This provides a point estimate of the unknown parameters $(\theta,\vartheta)$, but due to the added noise can be viewed as a sample from an approximation to the posterior distribution.

 \textbf{A surrogate loss function.} We start with the MAP estimate problem for $(\theta, \vartheta)$ given the offline and online dataset $\Dcal_{t-1}$ at time $t-1$.
 We show that this is equivalent to minimizing a particular surrogate loss function as described in the lemma below: